 Engineering degrees

-The Complete University Guide's University League Tables 2024 identifies seven key engineering degree specialisms and the top universities in each area:
+The Complete University Guide's University League Tables 2025 identifies seven key engineering degree specialisms and the top universities in each area:

-- Aeronautical and aerospace engineering - Imperial College London, University of Bristol, University of Southampton, University of Bath, University of Sheffield.
+• Aeronautical and aerospace engineering - Imperial College London, University of Bristol, University of Bath, University of Southampton, University of Sheffield.

-- Electrical and electronic engineering - University of Cambridge, University of Oxford, Imperial College London, UCL, University of Southampton.
+• Electrical and electronic engineering - University of Cambridge, University of Oxford, Imperial College London, UCL, University of Southampton.

-- Mechanical engineering - University of Cambridge, University of Oxford, Imperial College London, University of Bristol, University of Bath.
+• Mechanical engineering - University of Cambridge, Imperial College London, University of Oxford, University of Bristol, University of Bath.

 For those who haven't studied engineering at university, you may find these subjects are also relevant: